kcorkan/portfolioitem-tree-with-dependencies-v2/README.md

 - removed cumulative flow chart from detail view
 - removed filter from view (this may be added back in)
 - removed grids from detail view
+- added a new presenation view with configurable fields on it
+- added a toggle to toggle between detail view and presentation view

 ### Implied State
 In this version of the app, the implied state is used in several places.
 The implied state of a portfolio item uses existing fields to determine what state the portfolio item is in.
 The implied states here are: